-The AD9755's digital inputs consist of two channels of 14 data input pins each and a pair of differential clock input pins.
-The 14-bit parallel data inputs follow standard straight binary coding where DB13 is the most significant bit (MSB) and DB0 is the least significant bit (LSB).
-I{OUTA} produces a full-scale output current when all data bits are at Logic 1.
-I{OUTB} produces a complementary output with the full-scale current split between the two outputs as a function of the input code.
+The AD9751's digital input consists of two channels of 10 data input pins each and a pair of differential clock input pins.
+The 10-bit parallel data inputs follow standard straight binary coding where DB9 is the most significant bit (MSB) and DB0 is the least significant bit (LSB). $I{\rm OUTA}$ produces a full-scale output current when all data bits are at Logic 1. $I{\rm OUTB}$ produces a complementary output with the full-scale current split between the two outputs as a function of the input code.

 The digital interface is implemented using an edge-triggered master slave latch.
 With the PLL active or disabled, the DAC output is updated twice for every input latch rising edge, as shown in Figures 7 and 11.
-The AD9755 is designed to support an input data rate as high as 150 MSPS, giving a DAC output update rate of 300 MSPS.
+The AD9751 is designed to support an input data rate as high as 150 MSPS, giving a DAC output update rate of 300 MSPS.
 The setup-and-hold times can also be varied within the clock cycle as long as the specified minimum times are met.
 Best performance is typically achieved when the input data transitions on the falling edge of a 50% duty cycle clock.

-The digital inputs are CMOS compatible with logic thresholds, $V{THRESHOLD}$, set to approximately half the digital positive supply (DVDD) or
+The digital inputs are CMOS compatible with logic thresholds, VTHRESHOLD, set to approximately half the digital positive supply (DVDD) or

-$V{THRESHOLD} = DVDD/2(\pm 20\%)$
+$$VTHRESHOLD = \frac{DVDD}{2} (\pm 20\%)$$

-The internal digital circuitry of the AD9755 is capable of operating over a digital supply range of 3.0 V to 3.6 V. As a result, the digital inputs can also accommodate TTL levels when DVDD is set to accommodate the maximum high level voltage of the TTL drivers $V{OH}(max)$.
+The internal digital circuitry of the AD9751 is capable of operating over a digital supply range of 3.0 V to 3.6 V. As a result, the digital inputs can also accommodate TTL levels when DVDD is set to accommodate the maximum high level voltage of the TTL drivers $V{\rm OH}(max)$.
 A DVDD of 3.0 V to 3.6 V typically ensures proper compatibility with most TTL logic families.
 Figure 14 shows the equivalent digital input circuit for the data and clock inputs.